Morning-Train/toggl-api/readme.md

 }
 ```

+# Changelog
+## 30/06/17
+- Changed function name from getDashboadForWorkspace to getDashboardForWorkspace, if your system is using getDashboadForWorkspace please change it to getDashboardForWorkspace.

 # Examples

 For details about the different objects required in the Toggl Api, take a look at their documentation: